 - Allow to come to room temperature and test again for the same effect.
 If they are bendy (as opposed to pliable), put them back in to dry more.

-- Airtight container with a desiccant pack and oxygen absorber.
-I do not put an oxygen absorber into my jar if I am using it for day to day use, but for long-term storage.
+- Airtight container with a desiccant pack to absorb any moisture.
 The desiccant pack is to help absorb any moisture that may be lingering during storage or from opening the jar often.
 It does NOT replace the conditioning method.
 It only helps to absorb the moisture introduced by opening the jar often.

 - Straight out of the container for snacks